 Add some insulation

 Spreading a thin layer of mulch over the dirt lowers the temperature of the soil and helps the ground retain water.
 Plus, mulch slows the growth of weeds.

 Bring in some new life

-If some patches have not fared so well, consider adding in wild grasses or a few fall-flowering plants, such as sedum and chrysanthemums.
+If some patches have not fared well in previous months, consider adding in wild grasses or a few fall-flowering plants, such as sedum and chrysanthemums.
 Extending the flowering season also helps pollinators, which need a continuous source of pollen and nectar.
 Be sure to water the spot well before you plant.

 Mind the gap

-Using an edger tool, make your way around the perimeter of your garden beds, giving them a sharp, new look.
+Using an edger tool, make your way around the perimeter of your garden beds to give them a sharp, fresh look.